-Pupils who have prescribed AAI devices, and are aged seven or older, can keep their device in their possession.
-For pupils under the age of seven who have prescribed AAI devices, these will be stored in a suitably safe and central location; in this case, the school office.
+Pupils who have prescribed AAI devices will have them stored in a suitably safe and central location; in this case, class medical bags.

 Designated staff members will be trained on how to administer an AAI, and the sequence of events to follow when doing so.
 AAIs will only be administered by these staff members.